mknx/smarthome/plugins/asterisk/index.md

 Requirements
 ============
-You need a running asterisk daemon with a configured Asterisk Manager Interface (AMI).
-In the manager.config you have to enable at least: <code>read = system,call,user,cdr</code> and `write = system,call,orginate`.
+A running asterisk daemon with a configured Asterisk Manager Interface (AMI) is necessary.
+In manager.config its required to enable at least:
+<code>read = system,call,user,cdr</code> and `write = system,call,orginate`.
-In misc/asterisk you could find some configuration files from my asterisk setup to guide you.
+In misc/asterisk some configuration files from the authors asterisk are available to learn from.

 Configuration
 =============

 ## plugin.conf

-You have to provide the username and password of the AMI and you could specify a differnt IP and port address.
+The plugin needs the username and password of the AMI and a IP and port address if asterisk does not run on localhost.

 <pre>
 [ast]